 Must plan to complete the Non-Union Study Abroad program in the junior year at Union.

-Generally semester programs give credit for four or five courses, so students participating in a non-Union program during Winter and Spring terms will have to complete the additional credits (to total six) through any of the following methods:
+Generally semester programs give credit for four or five courses, so students who fall behind in credits as a direct result of participating in a non-Union program during Winter and Spring terms will have to complete the additional credits (to total six) through any of the following methods:

 - If the host institution for the program will allow a fifth course for an additional fee, Union will pay that fee.